John-Otago/PhD-Plus/README.md

 - Make the world a better place

 The vision is necessarily 'lofty'.
 Dream big.
 Aim high.
-Then work hard (and smart) to achieve it.
+Then work hard (and smart) every day to achieve it.

 ### 2.3 Principles
 - **Communication**